Join Date: Sep 2013

 Check EXHAUST for leaks, proper mounting, and damage.
 Leaks will show up as carbon or soot at the source.

 If any system needs fluid added, check what the system calls for per application against what is currently in the system.
 They're NOT necessarily all the same, even comparing against the same engine, depending on model year.
-Incorrect or incompatible fluids can cause serious damage and expensive repairs that might have been preventable.
+Incorrect / incompatible fluids can cause serious damage and expensive repairs that might have been prevented.
 This applies to all fluids, especially coolant.
 USE THE RECOMMENDED FLUID!
 Do NOT overfill as it can cause leaks and serious damage, particularly with engine oil.

 For those without a CDL, doing this checklist right should take about 20-30 minutes – I think CDL drivers will agree.
 It's a long read, but well worth it.
 Doing this checklist before travel can prevent breakdowns, unnecessary failures and dangerous situations from taking away from the fun.
 Not to mention fixing something before travel is a lot cheaper and less trouble than a tow truck.
 Not everything guarantees a problem that trip, but certain defects will obviously be more urgent than others.